Texas-Aerial-Robotics/TAR_CV/README.md

 ## About This Project

 This repository provides a series of tutorials designed to bridge the gap between computer vision theory and practical application in aerial robotics.
 Whether you're a student, a hobbyist, or a researcher, these guides will walk you through the fundamental building blocks of spatial perception for drones and other autonomous systems.
-We cover foundational skills like object detection before progressing to building a complete, animated Visual Odometry pipeline from scratch.
+We cover foundational skills like object detection before progressing to building a complete, Vision-based navigation pipeline from scratch.

 ---